Our Mission At TTG Financial

 Technical analysis is a trading discipline used to evaluate investments and identify trading opportunities by analyzing statistical trends gathered from trading activity, such as price movement and volume.

-a) Technical analysis is a trading discipline employed to evaluate investments and identify trading opportunities in price trends and patterns seen on charts.
+A) Technical analysis is a trading discipline employed to evaluate investments and identify trading opportunities in price trends and patterns seen on charts.

-b) Past trading activity and price changes of a security can be valuable indicators of the security’s future price movements.
+B) Past trading activity and price changes of a security can be valuable indicators of the security’s future price movements.

-c) Technical analysis is in contrast with fundamental analysis, which focuses on a company’s financials rather than historical price patterns or stock trends.
+C) Technical analysis is in contrast with fundamental analysis, which focuses on a company’s financials rather than historical price patterns or stock trends.

 Fundamental Analysis is used to assure “best of breed” representation across all asset classes and market categories.